-$\gamma$ =+30° is observed.
+In general, a very similar wake deflection is observed for all three inflow conditions at both downstream distances.
+A systematic asymmetry in the wake deflection behind a turbine yawed $\gamma$ =-30° and $\gamma$ =+30° is observed.
 The wake shows a higher deflection for negative yaw angles in all inflow cases.
 Also the wake behind the non-yawed turbine is seen to be slightly deflected in positive z-direction, which is assumed to stem from the interaction of the rotating wake with the turbine tower.
-As discussed by Pierella and Sætran (2017) who performed experiments on the same rotor with a larger tower, the tower-wake-interaction leads to an uneven momentum entrainment in the wake.
-For a non-yawed setup, they observed both a lateral and vertical displacement of the wake vortex center, induced by an interaction with the tower wake.
-It can therefore be assumed that also the interaction of the counter-rotating vortex pair with the tower wake slightly displaced wake vortex in the yawed cases might be influence by an interaction with the tower wake, which is the only source of asymmetry in an otherwise perfectly symmetrical setup.
+As discussed by Pierella and Sætran (2017) who performed experiments on the same rotor with a larger tower, the tower-wake-interaction can lead to an uneven momentum entrainment in the wake.
 Increasing the turbulence level from $TI_A$ =0.23% to $TI_B$ =10.00% is found to only have a small influence on the wake deflection.
 In fact, no difference is detected for $\gamma$ =-30°.
-For $\gamma$ =+30°, however, a slightly smaller wake deflection is calculated for the lower inflow turbulence.
-This can also be interpreted as a higher degree of asymmetry for low background turbulence.
-Adding shear to the inflow is not observed to change the wake deflection significantly.
-This confirms the above-mentioned similarity in wake shapes measured for test cases B and C.
+For